NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 We get the username ``o5yY6yya``.

-``/query`` and ``/write`` both require authentication, and we a password for the username we have.
+``/query`` and ``/write`` both require authentication, and we only have a username.

-Researching vulnerabilities for InfluxDB, we find a vulnerability where we can bypass authentication if we have the username of a user - CVE-2019-20933.
+Researching vulnerabilities for InfluxDB, we find a vulnerability where we can bypass authentication given we know a username - CVE-2019-20933.

 ## CVE-2019-20933

 A quick google search leads us to some exploit code on Github: https://github.com/LorenzoTullini/InfluxDB-Exploit-CVE-2019-20933

-Looking at the code, it appears to bruteforce usernames given a wordlist, then drops into a scuffed shell to interact with the db.
+Looking at the code, it appears to bruteforce usernames given a wordlist, then drops into a scuffed "shell" to interact with the db.

 Let's run the exploit: